 The Business option, with tools and resources for managing multiple credit repair clients, costs $129/month.
 This subscription plan supports an unlimited number of clients and staff.

 DisputeBee even offers you the option to create an account and preview their dashboard, tools, and templates before you commit to a subscription.

 You can cancel your membership at any time, but your cancellation won’t take effect until the end of your membership month.
 For instance, if your bill is due on January 18th and you cancel your services on January 24th, you’ll retain access to the software until February 17th.

 If you are unsatisfied with their service, per DisputeBee’s terms of service, you can request a refund of your most recent month’s membership.

 👉 Note: To get full use out of the DisputeBee platform, you’ll need to import your credit report.
 This will require a subscription to IdentityIQ.
-The price for the first 7 days is $1.
-After that, you’ll be charged $21.99/month.
+The service costs $29.99/month.

 DisputeBee Customer Reviews